voodoofrog/foundryvtt-celebrate/README.md

 ![Forge Installs](https://img.shields.io/badge/dynamic/json?label=Forge%20Installs&query=package.installs&suffix=%25&url=https%3A%2F%2Fforge-vtt.com%2Fapi%2Fbazaar%2Fpackage%2Fcelebrate&colorB=4aa94a)
 ![Foundry Core Compatible Version](https://img.shields.io/badge/dynamic/json.svg?url=https%3A%2F%2Fraw.githubusercontent.com%2Fvoodoofrog%2Ffoundryvtt-celebrate%2Fmain%2Fpublic%2Fmodule.json&label=Foundry%20Version&query=$.compatibility.minimum&colorB=orange)

 Celebrate the good times!
 This module lets you shoot confetti with either some handy-dandy buttons on the chat sidebar or via provided macros.
 You can also configure the style and colour choices of your confetti which will be synced to other players.
-Note that settings like scale, multipliers, or glitter coclour cycle deviations will _not_ be synced for the comfort of other players.
+Note that settings like scale, multipliers, or glitter colour cycle deviations will _not_ be synced for the comfort of other players.

 ## Installation